about the author

 JUSTIFIABLE USE OF DEADLY FORCE - LEGAL AND PRACTICAL CONSIDERATIONS

 The right to defend oneself and others is a fundamental United States legal principle, derived from English Common Law.
-In fact, the precept dates back to The Roman Empire.
+In fact, the precept dates to The Roman Empire.
 Under Illinois law its basis is statute 720 ILCS 5/7-1, Use of force in defense of person.
 It states that a person “is justified in the use of force which is intended or likely to cause death or great bodily harm only if he reasonably believes that such force is necessary to prevent imminent death or great bodily harm to himself or another, or the commission of a forcible felony.”
-It's very important to understand and remember that the statute specifically uses the the qualifier "necessary to prevent" the offense!
+It's especially important to understand and remember that the statute specifically uses the conditions “reasonably believes” and "necessary to prevent" the offense!

 Important Definitions